Uliks Kotrri

 Uliks Kotrri (born 21 June 1975) is an Albanian former professional footballer who played as a midfielder.

 Club career

 Kotrri was born in Shkodër.
 At club level, he played for hometown club Vllaznia Shkodër and abroad for Austria Klagenfurt, Energie Cottbus, Tavriya Simferopol, and Otago United.

 International career

-He made his debut for Albania in a January 1998 friendly match against Turkey and earned a total of 3 caps, scoring no goals.
+He made his debut for Albania in a January 1998 friendly match against Turkey and earned a total of three caps, scoring no goals.
 His final international was a February 1998 Malta Tournament match against Latvia.

 Personal life

 Kotrri now works as a FIFA agent.

-His son Enea Uliks Kotrri has played for the Albania U-16 team and for Energie Cottbus academy.
+His son Enea Uliks Kotrri has played for the Albania U16 national team and for Energie Cottbus academy.